-Sponsors/faculty shall select crew members based on their demonstrated dependability and responsibility.
+Faculty shall select crewmembers based on their demonstrated dependability and responsibility.
 Only students and staff associated with the production shall be permitted backstage during rehearsals and performances.
-All students interested in working on set construction, lighting, sound, or special effects shall successfully complete a safety-training program conducted by the Stage Manager.
+All students interested in working on set construction, lighting, sound, or special effects shall successfully complete a safety-training program conducted by the Facilities Manager and Theatre Technician.